Here, I will tell you all about long-tail keywords.

 So instead, use SERanking’s Keyword Grouper feature.

-Here’s how to tool explains this feature:
+Here’s how the tool explains this feature:

 “Keyword grouping is automatic distribution of keywords into groups based on SERPs results similarity.
 Keywords are united into clusters if these are delivering similar URLs in Google top 10 SERPs.
 Keyword grouping allows distributing keywords wisely across the pages of the website which is particularly important for landing pages’ SEO and contextual advertising.”